smaurice101/maadsbml/docs/source/finddist.rst

 This is a powerful yet simple function to use.
 With ONE-LINE of code, MAADSBML will find the best distribution for your data in seconds.

-Here are all the distributions it will analyse for your data, and choose the BEST one using the **sumsquare_error** method.
+Here are all the distributions it will analyse for your data, and choose the BEST one using the **sumsquare_error** method: see :ref:`Outputs: Comprehensive JSON Data File`

 .. important::
    The distribution with the lowest **sumsquare_error** is the BEST one.